Ecological Benefits of Removal Homes ~ RENEW, REUSE AND RECYCLE AN EXISTING HOUSE.

 The removal of trees without sufficient reforestation has many negative ecological impacts.
 These include:

-Trees play a critical role in absorbing the greenhouse gases that fuel global warming.
+Trees play a critical role in absorbing the greenhouse gases such as carbon dioxide that fuel global warming.
 Fewer forests means larger amounts of greenhouse gases entering the atmosphere—and increased speed and severity of global warming.

 Recycling our forest resources.